 When the UAE implemented VAT in 2018, the tax rate for export supplies is determined as zero rates.
 In the first view, it looks simple and easy to implement as the VAT rate is fixed as zero-rated.
-But it is very important for the tax registrants or businesses to satisfy the conditions for zero-rating an export.
-We may have to say that there are certain concerns that a taxable person may face satisfying the zero-rating conditions for charging VAT on exports.
+However, the tax registrants or businesses need to satisfy the conditions for zero-rating an export.
+We may have to say that there are certain concerns that a taxable person may face in satisfying the zero-rating conditions for charging VAT on exports.

-One major reason for this is the pre-existing practices in the industries and the gap with the requirements as per the UAE VAT Law.
-We can understand these zero-rating conditions as per the UAE VAT Law and certain struggles that the businesses face in satisfying them.
+One major reason for this is the pre-existing practices in the industries and the gap between the requirements as per the UAE VAT Law.
+We can understand these zero-rating conditions as per the UAE VAT Law and certain struggles that businesses face in satisfying them.

-Pursuant to the UAE VAT Law (Article 45 of Federal Decree-Law No. 8 of 2017 on Value Added Tax), any direct or indirect export of the goods from the UAE or other GCC implementing states to outside the states will be treated as export at zero-rated, subject to meeting the conditions specified in the executive regulation of the UAE VAT Law.
+Under the UAE VAT Law (Article 45 of Federal Decree-Law No. 8 of 2017 on Value Added Tax), any direct or indirect export of goods from the UAE or other GCC implementing states to outside the states will be treated as export at zero-rated, subject to meeting the conditions specified in the executive regulation of the UAE VAT Law.

 In addition to these conditions, for an indirect export, the supplier must ensure that the goods are not altered or modified before being exported and should obtain both official and commercial documents for export from the overseas customer.